 The Overwintering exhibition has come down, part of a national artists’ response to the plight of migrator shorebirds.
 It was an ambitious mix involving local print artists (Wyn made a series of curlew prints for ‘a wall of wings’), and local children.
 I helped with a poetry workshop and wader identification, but I was also involved in a project to inspire book artists [the BookArtObject international artist book collective] corralled by Sara Bowen.

-As usual I went over the top from enthusiasm.
+As usual I went over the top from enthusiasm late Spring 2019.
 I wrote 27 poems, an essay, made thee videos and produced a number of photographs.
 Lucky me gets each of the books.
 I am eager, was not allowed to touch them and examine them in the gallery.
 I take possession next week!

 Ruddy Turnstones close on wind’s compass bearing

 beside circular depressions fashioned by stingrays,

 the wind whistles the distance they own.